Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-iii-potions-rings-and-rods.md

 A character can only effectively wear two magic rings.
 A third magic ring doesn't work if the wearer is already wearing two magic rings.

+### Physical Description
-**Physical Description:** Rings have no appreciable weight.
+Rings have no appreciable weight.
 Although exceptions exist that are crafted from glass or bone, the vast majority of rings are forged from metal---usually precious metals such as gold, silver, and platinum.
 A ring has AC 13, 2 hit points, hardness 10, and a break DC of 25.

+### Activation
-**Activation:** Usually, a ring's ability is activated by a command word (a standard action that does not provoke attacks of opportunity) or it works continually.
+Usually, a ring's ability is activated by a command word (a standard action that does not provoke attacks of opportunity) or it works continually.
 Some rings have exceptional activation methods, according to their descriptions.

+### Special Qualities
-**Special Qualities:** Roll d%.
+Roll d%.
 A result of 01 indicates the ring is intelligent, 02--31 indicates that something (a design, inscription, or the like) provides a clue to its function, and 32--100 indicates no special qualities.
 Intelligent items have extra abilities and sometimes